 ~Where to Eat?~

 These are just a few places where my mother and I ate and where I would return.
 (I don’t usually do this, but I will add, stay away from Un, Deux, Trois as they served me gritty escargot and my mother’s French onion soup was a clear broth with a couple slices of uncaramelized onion, served with grated cheese and bread on the side!)

 Chabert et Fils – typical Lyonnaise bouchon with good food.

 Pralus Bakery – don’t miss their famous praline brioche!

-La Tassée – for a bit of a fancier meal without breaking the bank.
+La Tassée (CLOSED) – for a bit of a fancier meal without breaking the bank.
 Very good food and excellent service.